 Amazing tale of Triveni Sangam, Prayagraj – Confluence of 3 rivers (Ganga, Yamuna & Saraswati)

-Introduction of Triveni Sangam Prayagraj
+Introduction to Triveni Sangam Prayagraj

 All rivers have their confluences, including the Ganga, Yamuna, Saraswati, Kaveri, Godavari, Krishna, Sindhu, Kshipra, and Brahmaputra.
 Shiva, Vishnu, and Brahma are Hindu gods, and Parvati, Lakshmi, and Saraswati are Hindu goddesses.
-As a result, Triveni is becoming increasingly important around the world.
-Triveni refers to the confluence of three rivers.
-The confluence of three rivers.
-In the Ganges river, near Prayag, there is a point where three rivers come together.
+Triveni is becoming increasingly important around the world as a symbol of the union of the divine.
+In the Ganges River, near Prayag, there is a point where three rivers converge in a confluence that has no parallel in the spiritual geography of the Indian subcontinent.
+The Triveni Sangam is recognised as one of the holiest spots in the entire Hindu pilgrimage tradition.

 Ganga at Prayagraj